AngeliqueKAsselin/Asselin-BMC-Microbiology-2024/README.md

 # manuscript_infectivity
-Scripts, rmds and data used to generate the figures and statistical analysis for the infectivity manuscript.
-Everything has been collated.
-Each figure has an associated RMD that describes the analysis and experimental design used for generating the data.
+Rmd and data files used to generate the figures and conduct the statistical analysis for the manuscript.
+Each figure has an associated folder that contains an  RMD that describes the analysis and experimental design used for generating the data.
+The folder also contains the raw data files and data ID information that is used.
+The output of the RMD including statitical model output and figures can also be found in each folder.